Peptide-powered wellness.

 TelePeptide Health is not an emergency medical service.
 If you are experiencing a medical emergency, a life-threatening reaction, or severe adverse effects from any medication, call 911 or go to the nearest emergency room immediately.
 Do not contact TelePeptide through this platform for emergency care.

-You consent to providing complete, accurate, and truthful medical history, including current medications, allergies, prior diagnoses, and family history.
-You understand that inaccurate or incomplete information could result in harm and that TelePeptide Health and its contracted physicians are not liable for outcomes resulting from information you withheld or misrepresented.
+You consent to providing complete, accurate, and truthful medical history — including current medications, allergies, prior diagnoses, and family history — directly to the contracted medical group on its secure, HIPAA-covered platform (not to TelePeptide, which does not collect or store clinical information).
+You understand that inaccurate or incomplete information could result in harm, and that TelePeptide Health and the contracted clinicians are not liable for outcomes resulting from information you withheld or misrepresented.

 You may withdraw your consent to telehealth services at any time by notifying us at help@telepeptide.org.
 Withdrawal of consent will stop future services but will not affect the legality of any services already rendered or any payment obligations already incurred.
-Medical records will be retained in accordance with Florida law regardless of withdrawal.
+Your medical records are held and retained by the contracted medical group in accordance with the medical-records-retention laws of the patient's state of residence (typically at least 7 years for adult records, longer for minors); TelePeptide does not hold those clinical records.

 By submitting an intake form or proceeding with any TelePeptide Health program, you confirm that: (a) you have read and understood this Informed Consent; (b) you have had the opportunity to ask questions; (c) you voluntarily consent to the services described; and (d) you are at least 18 years of age and legally competent to give consent.